• Home

 The Moon

 The Moon is a great target to observe.
 It is big and easy to find (most of the time).
 The best time to observe the Moon is during its first or third quarter when you can see features along the terminator between the light and dark sides.
 The worst time is during a full moon – it is just too bright, and it washes out much of the night sky.
 You might use a 25% (small telescopes) or 13% (large telescopes) Moon filter.
+Look for a red “blood moon” during a lunar eclipse.
+Several of the new smart telescopes will take great images of the Moon.

 The Planets

 The planets are a little more difficult to spot.
 They generally move west to east against the background of stars.
 Use the online sky map Stellarium Web or a smartphone/tablet app to locate them.
-Jupiter and Saturn offer the best view.
-You can spot the phases of Venus and Mercury.
-Mars is a little disappointing – most telescopes reveal little detail.
-For some background information about the planets, our Solar System, and more, see The Wonders of the Universe.
+Most telescopes will give you a good view of the closer planets.
+However, the new smart telescopes are NOT particularly good for imaging the planets.

 The Stars